History of Gloves

 History of Gloves: Gloves and Royalty

-The effigies of the medieval kings, King Henry II, Richard I, and King John, all show them wearing gloves decorated with jewels.
-King John's were also embroidered.
-Imagine how these gloves glittered with diamonds and rubies amidst the splendour of the Court!
+The effigies of the medieval king’s Henry II, Richard I, and John show them wearing gloves decorated with jewels.
+Imagine how these gloves glittered with diamonds and rubies amidst the splendor of the Court.

-The fashion for jewelled gloves lasted for centuries.
-Mary, Queen of Scots, owned beautifully made gloves embroidered with gold and silver and decorated with pearls.
-Queen Elizabeth I also liked these accessories and favored richly embroidered ones that were also decorated with jewels.
+Of course, the fashion of jeweled gloves lasted centuries.
+Mary Queen of Scots owned beautifully made gloves embroidered with gold and silver and decorated with pearls.
+Queen Elizabeth, I favored richly embroidered gloves decorated with jewels.
 Nobles gave her many of these as presents.
-Some were New Year's gifts -- it was apparently the custom of English monarchs to ask their subjects for presents for the New Year.
+Some were New Year’s gifts, it was apparently the custom of English monarchs to ask their subjects for presents for the New Year.

-Queen Elizabeth I also gave gloves to aristocrats as presents.
-She gave George de Clifford, the Earl of Northumberland a pair, for example.
-He had them encrusted with diamonds and must have treasured them as a gift from his Queen.
+Queen Elizabeth, I also gave gloves to aristocrats as presents.
+She gave George de Clifford the Earl of Northumberland a pair and he had them encrusted with diamonds.

-Monarchs also favored scented gloves, a practice that began in Italy.
-According to legend, Catherine de Medici's perfumer, Rene de Florentin, put scent on the gloves to hide the smell of the poisonous potions that she used to murder her many enemies.
-It is more probable that she just disliked the smell of her leather gloves!
-Catherine is supposed to have introduced perfumed gloves to France.
+Monarchs favored scented gloves, a practice that began in Italy.
+According to legend Catherine de Medici’s perfumer, Rene de Florentin put scent on the gloves to hide the smell of the poisonous potions that she used to murder her many enemies.
 Perfumes used to scent gloves included ambergris, civet, and musk.

 History of Gloves: Gloves in Fashion